relops/rmq/README.md

-  -k, --key=         The key to use for routing (-d in) or for queue binding (-d out) -c, --count=       The number of messages to send (10) -i, --interval=    The delay (in ms) between sending or receiving messages (0) -g, --concurrency= The number of processes per connection (1) -m, --connections= The number of connections to use (1) -z, --size=        Message size in kB (1)
+  -k, --key=         The key to use for routing (-d in) or for queue binding (-d out) -c, --count=       The number of messages to send (10) -i, --interval=    The delay (in ms) between sending or receiving messages (0) -I, --info         If set, print basic server info (requires management API to be installed on the server) (false) -g, --concurrency= The number of processes per connection (1) -m, --connections= The number of connections to use (1) -z, --size=        Message size in kB (1)